 Our trademark license agreements customarily provide for a multi-year initial term ranging from three to ten years, with a possible option to renew prior to expiration for an additional multi-year period.
 The typical license agreement requires that the licensee pay us the greater of a royalty based on a percentage of the licensee's net sales of licensed products or a guaranteed annual minimum royalty that typically increases over the term of the license agreement.
 In addition, several of our key license agreements provide for specified, fixed cash rights payments over and above our normal, ongoing royalty payments.
-Generally, licensees are required to spend a percentage of the net sales of licensed products for advertising and promotion of the licensed products and in many cases we place the ads on behalf of the licensee and are reimbursed.
-In addition, to protect and increase the value of our trademarks, our license agreements include strict quality control and manufacturing standards.
+Generally, licensees are required to spend a percentage of the net sales of licensed products for advertising and promotion of the licensee the value of our trademarks, our license agreements include strict quality control and manufacturing standards.
 Our licensing personnel in the U.S., Europe and Asia meet regularly with licensees to ensure consistency with our overall merchandising and design strategies in order to protect the GUESS? trademarks and brand.
 As part of this process, our licensing department reviews in advance GUESS? third party licensed products, advertising and promotional materials.